 If you want to see the complete list of features that are currently available on Google Classroom I suggest taking a look at the following links:

 As I have said before Google Classroom is available for free as long as you are an individual teacher or an eligible school.
-However, if you are planning on using this LMS at a school or university with students you will have to sign up for a G Suite for Education account.
+However, if you are planning on using this LMS at a school or university with students you will have to sign up for a Google Workspace for Education account.
 This type of account is different compared to the regular Google accounts.

 - Google Services management available for the school administration

 - Up to 1,000 members added to your classes (teachers and students)

 - Your students will be able to work using their regular Google accounts

 You can see the complete list of articles that are related to Google Classroom here: